 If you’re considering a third-gen Miata, keep the year 2009 in mind: That’s when the engine received a handful of updates, expanding its redline to 7,200 rpm in the process.
 Output barely changed, moving up a tick to 167 hp, but acceleration feels much more lively, with a 0-to-60 time of 6.7 seconds.
 You still don’t get the midrange rush of the MAZDASPEED, but it’s never been this fun to drive a Miata.

-In other respects, though, the NC Miata has remained pretty much the same for nearly a decade, so you can feel free to shop around until you find a nicely kept vehicle that fits your budget.
+In other respects, though, the NC Miata has remained pretty much the same for nearly a decade.
+You can feel free to shop around until you find a nicely kept vehicle that fits your budget.
 Do try to drive a pre-2009 car and compare it to one from 2009 or later, though, just so you can see what we’re talking about.

 Prospective buyers should note that Mazda teamed with Fiat on the ND Miata project, and Fiat sells its own version of the vehicle dubbed the 124 Spider.
-While it’s built on the same platform and shares the same philosophy as the Miata, the 124 Spider uses a different engine than the Miata.
+While it’s built on the same platform and shares the same philosophy as the Miata, the Fiat uses a different engine.
 In this case it’s a 1.4-liter turbocharged four-cylinder making 160 horsepower and 184 lb-ft of torque, paired with either a six-speed manual or a six-speed automatic.
-There’s even an Abarth model that offers slightly more aggressive styling and mildly enhanced performance.
-With similar performance to the Miata, the 124 Spyder is worth including in your search, although they depreciate a little faster due to the Fiat badge on their hood.
+There is even an Abarth model that offers slightly more aggressive styling and mildly enhanced performance.
+With similar performance to the Miata, the 124 Spyder is worth including in your search.
+Keep in ming, they depreciate a little faster due to the Fiat badge on their hood.

 Right now, there are thousands of used Miatas on Autotrader.com.
 From the basic NA model that can be had for just a few thousand dollars, all the way to a relatively new ND model, there’s a Miata out there for everyone.
 Go test-drive one, and see what this legendary roadster is all about.
 And whichever generation you choose, get it with the manual.
 Find a Mazda MX-5 Miata for sale